killumslow/Open-Social-Diversity-Initiative/content/culture.md

   - ideas/innovation
   - work output
 How are issues resolved/handled?
+  - individual preference
     - isolated and quiet
     - free to broadcast concerns
   - protected from retaliation
   - are they tracked to identify large scale problems
   - just enough to be compliant and above board legally

 ## Management communication approaches that affect diversity and inclusion
+///expand sections
 Open door policies

 Tell HR